Judo, meaning “gentle way”, is a modern Japanese martial art and Olympic sport, that originated in Japan in the late nineteenth century.

 Please see New Members section on the Homepage for further details.

-- If you decide you like judo a Judo suit (judogi) can be purchased from a sports shop or from the club coach.
+- If you decide you like judo a Judo suit (judogi) can be purchased here with a dedicated saving for NIJF members.

 - Judo is great fun.